In memory of our Sturt family – members, players, officials and stakeholders.

 Cliff will be well-remembered by many in the Sturt family.

-Sturt Football Club is saddened by the passing of three time Premiership player Peter Endersbee who died on Monday the 28th of June 2016 in Cornwall, England aged 67 after suffering for the last couple of years with brain cancer.
+Sturt Football Club is saddened by the passing of three time Premiership player Peter Endersbee who died on the 27th of June 2016 in Cornwall, England aged 67 after suffering with brain cancer.

 The blond bombshell Endersbee played just 46 games and kicked 65 goals for the powerhouse Sturt sides of the late 1960’s and early 1970’s, but packed plenty into those games, starring in two Grand Final wins.